Facebook Ads KPIs

-Of course, simply creating such an advertising campaign is not enough: Facebook provides you with numerous key performance indicators (KPIs) in the Ads Manager, which you can use to monitor and evaluate your current Facebook Ads campaign.
+Of course, simply creating such an advertising campaign is not enough: Facebook provides you with numerous key performance indicators (KPIs) in the Ads Manager, which you can use to monitor and analyse your current Facebook Ads campaign.
 It would go beyond the scope of this article to go into all the KPIs available there.

 General account overview in the ad manager